GalSim-developers/GalSim/INSTALL.md

     scons uninstall

-Finally, to clean all compiled objects from the GalSim directory, you can use
+Finally, to clean all compiled objects from the `GalSim` directory, you can use

     scons -c

-This is rather like a "make clean" command.
+This is rather like a `make clean` command.

 If you are having trouble with installing, you may find some helpful hints at the GalSim Installation FAQ page on the Wiki: